jj5/kickass-crypto/README.md

 ## Data in motion

 This library supports encrypted data at-rest, and encrypted data round-trips.
 Another consideration is data in motion.
+Data in motion is also sometimes called data in transit.

 Data is in motion when it moves between your web servers and your database server.
 Data is also in motion when it moves between your web servers and the